DINO DURKALIC

 Imogen completed her Physiotherapy degree at Curtin University.
 As a dedicated healthcare professional and competitive pole dancer, she brings a unique blend of expertise and passion to her work.

-Imogen’s dance journey began at a very young age, and progressed through to RAD and CSTD examinations.
+Imogen’s dance journey began at a young age, and progressed through to RAD and CSTD examinations.
 She also has a passion for modern jazz, contemporary and tap dancing.
 Her love for dance led her to embrace the dynamic world of pole dancing, where she competed in PoleUnity 2024.

 Imogen understands dancers and has experience with flexibility training, calisthenics, dance technique, and ensuring the overall well-being of dancers.